loganwol/mstestrepeat/README.md

     setx NumberofIterations n
 ```
 where n is an integer value representing the number of iterations you want to run tests on.

+## Benefit
+Many take the approach of running a test multiple times by making a copy of an existing test and putting it in a for loop.
+In some cases that might be ok, but look closely at your test implementation.
+Do you have a TestInitialize or ClassInitialize implementation and possibly a corresponding Cleanup implementation as well.
+If yes then using the Attribute is an accurate representation of how the code functionality under test would behave than a simple loop.
+In the simple loop implementation, the initialization and cleanup only happens once with the loop happening n times, when we want to be testing the initialization, the functionality and the cleanup all in a loop.
+I ran into a couple of cases at work where teams used the simple loop approach and didn't catch any problems but switching to the attribute method, caught long standing stress problems right away.

 ### References
 * [Xunit.Repeat in Nuget](https://github.com/MarcolinoPT/Xunit.Repeat).
 Code was borrowed from here adding the variation of reading from Enviornment variable as customization.